bitcraze/docker-web-builder/Readme.md

-# Bitcraze Builder Docker Image
+# Bitcraze Web Builder Docker Image

 This repository contains source code for the official docker web builder image that is used to build Bitcraze web projects.